cristiancmoises/securityops/README.md

 # .
 Project

 I created this extension primarily for my own use, making it easier to organize and share all of my project links in one place.
-By default, all websites under securityops.co are whitelisted, as well as my personal portfolio cristancezarmoises.com and Redlib instance redlib.catsarch.com and invidious instance: inv.nadeko.net
+By default, all websites under securityops.co are whitelisted, as well as my personal portfolio cristancezarmoises.com and Redlib instance redlib.catsarch.com and invidious instance: invidious.nerdvpn.de

+# .
+Why i do this?

+Because i love cybersecurity and i want help others.

+“Whatever you do, work at it with all your heart, as working for the Lord, not for human masters.”
+(Colossians 3:23)

 # . 🛡️ **Key Features:**